s341507/data2410-portfolio2/docs/rapport.md

 The assignment does not specify volumes.
 Therefore, in order to keep the maintenance simple, we used four files from `this directory` as the volumes for each of the four containers.
 At first, we ran the docker containers without the volume statements to auto generate the configs, then we edited the configs and pasted them back in to a new compose file to automate our statements.
 The final files we used can be found below *(alt.
 The changes we made to the files can be found below).*

-The following scripts copies configs to containers, so we can use the volumes.
+The following block of code describes the process of copying configs to containers, so we can use the volumes.

 ```bash
 g13@net513:~/data2410-portfolio2$ sudo docker cp vm_data/zabbix/zabbix_server.conf c99a6922714d:/etc/zabbix/zabbix_server.conf